 By Marti S. from Athens, GA

 I converted an old garment bag into a plastic bag holder.
 I put a clothes hanger in the hole of the garment bag and hung it on a hook in my garage.
 I zipped it up about half way and crammed all my plastic bags in it.
-The more bags I get the further up I'll need to zip it.

 I consistently use plastic grocery bags for two things: my husband's lunch and poop patrol for my 3 large dogs.
 After putting the groceries away I would have a bag of bags.
 I tried rolling them up to put in a plastic container but it took FOREVER to it, although I did like the idea of having them neat and orderly and ready for use.

 You can keep your plastic bags organized in this empty foil box.
 No more bags cluttering your home and keeps your plastic bags neat.
 If you would like, you can paint or decorate the box too but, since I store this box in the cupboard, I don't need to.

 I use old Kleenex boxes or wipes containers to store my plastic bags.
 I try to organize them by size.
 For the kitchen, I need larger bags to fit my waste basket.
 In the bathroom or for recyclables, I can use smaller sizes.

 For storing plastic bags, one tip I liked was to use an unused jacket in your hall closet.
 Stuff plastic bags into the sleeve facing the door.
 When you need one, pluck it from the sleeve cuff.
 Nary a problem ending up with two or three.